 The vessel's main purpose is piloting cargo ships on the Northern Sea Route.
-The icebreaker has also carried out tourist cruises to Spitsbergen, Frants Joseph's Archipelago, New Land, Chukotka, Bering Strait and to the North Pole.
+The icebreaker has also carried out tourist cruises to Spitsbergen, Frantz Joseph's Archipelago, New Land, Chukotka, Bering Strait and to the North Pole.
 Kapitan Dranitsyn has completed research sailings into the Bering Sea, the Barents Sea and the Arctic Ocean.

-- In 1996, the ship made the first around-the-world "icebreaker cruise".
-During the same year, Dranitsyn participated in rescuing the German cruise ship Hanseatic (now Resolute) (from the HAPAG-LLOYD Cruises fleet) with 135 passengers aboard.
+In 1996, the ship made the first around-the-world "icebreaker cruise".
+During the same year, Dranitsyn participated in rescuing the German cruise ship Hanseatic (now Heritage Adventurer) (from the HAPAG-LLOYD fleet) with 135 passengers aboard.

 In 2000, Dranitsyn made an Arctic around-the-world cruise on the itinerary route Hammerfest - Keflavik - Stromfiord - Canadian Arctic (Alaska, Chukotka, Murmansk).

-- In 2002, 2003, and 2004, the ship made research expeditions to Laptev Sea in order to place and recover moorings in NABOS project (abbrev from "Nansen and Amundsen Basins Observational System").
+In 2002, 2003, and 2004, the ship made research expeditions to the Laptev Sea in order to place and recover moorings in NABOS project (abbrev from "Nansen and Amundsen Basins Observational System").